smithjd/sql-pet/docs/05-docker-setup-postgres-with-dvdrental.md

-  "--publish 5432:5432 ", # tells Docker to expose the Postgres port 5432 to the local network with 5432 "--mount ", # tells Docker to mount a volume -- mapping Docker's internal file structure to the host file structure "type=bind,", # tells Docker that the mount command points to an actual file on the host system 'source="', # tells Docker where the local file will be found wd, '/",', # the current working directory, as retrieved above "target=/petdir", # tells Docker to refer to the current directory as "/petdir" in its file system " postgres-dvdrental" # tells Docker to run the image was built in the previous step )
+  "--publish 5432:5432 ", # tells Docker to expose the Postgres port 5432 to the local network with 5432 "--mount ", # tells Docker to mount a volume -- mapping Docker's internal file structure to the host file structure "type=bind,", # tells Docker that the mount command points to an actual file on the host system 'source="', # specifies the directory on the host to mount into the container at the mount point specified by `target=` wd, '",', # the current working directory, as retrieved above "target=/petdir", # tells Docker to refer to the current directory as "/petdir" in its file system " postgres-dvdrental" # tells Docker to run the image was built in the previous step )